SAP/sap-btp-service-operator-migration/README.md

     ```

     #### Dry Run
-    Before executant the migration, you can perform a dry run by executing the following command:</br>
+    Before executing the migration, you can perform a dry run by running the following command:</br>
     ```migrate dry-run```

     The dry run performs both validations mentioned in the previous section, but doesn't perform the actual migration.</br>